 Over Promise & Under Deliver

-It’s important to ask how the service provider load balances clients.
-For example, at Loffler, we balance our clients among multiple Managed IT Services teams so every client receives the amount of attention they need.
+It’s vital to inquire about how the service provider manages client load balancing.
+For instance, at Loffler, we distribute our clients among multiple Managed IT Services teams, ensuring each client receives the appropriate level of attention.

 Lack of Experience Working in Your Industry